conix-center/arts-module-control-example/README.md

 **# ARTS Module Creation Example**

-Shows how to send module create/delete requests to the [ARENA Runtime Supervisor](https://github.com/conix-center/arts/).
+Shows how to send module create/delete requests to the [ARENA Runtime Supervisor](https://github.com/conix-center/arts/), and also how to query for existing modules and runtimes.

 See [ARTS](https://github.com/conix-center/arts/).